ipfs-shipyard/js-crypto-key-composer/README.md

 // }
 ```

 Do not use the `keyAlgorithm.id` to identify the key type.
 The reason is that several identifiers map to the same key type.
 As an example, `rsa-encryption`, `rsaes-oaep` and `rsassa-pss` are all RSA keys.
-Instead, use [`getkeytypefromalgorithmkeyalgorithm`](#get-key-type-from-algorithm) to properly get a key type.
+Instead, use [`getKeyTypeFromAlgorithm`](#getkeytypefromalgorithmkeyalgorithm) to properly get the key type.
 </details>

 **Available options**: